Xeniia-m/miniProject/Readme.txt

 	All other objects should be: [object color] (Example: [mask black])

-  How to add a new SVG object:
+  To add a new SVG object:

 	1. Download black/white SVG object
 	2. Edit it and save the main color code (the place that will change according to [object color] description)
 	3. Open tha main.py file and add the [(svg file name) (color code)] to the originColors dictionary
 	4. Use the name of the new SVG file for Image description

- How to add a new color:
+ To add a new color:

 	- Add the new color name and it's code to the colors dictionary in the main.py